Microswimmers learning chemotaxis with genetic algorithms: Results

 \subsection{Emergent run-reverse motion from noisy memory readings}

 Realistic chemotactic pathways are always influenced by thermal noise.
 In our implementation we apply stochastic memory readings of the CMC cell for the temporally sensing swimmer, mimicking the fact that the chemotactic signal cannot be detected perfectly.
-In this spirit the swimmer measures a field, $c(x_\mathrm{c}(t)) + \delta c$, $\delta c$ being a normal distributed random number with zero mean and standard deviation $\xi$ which sets the strength of the noise.
-We apply this feature to an ensemble of 100 non-interacting microswimmers moving in a constant chemical gradient $c(x)=kx$.
-Strikingly, a \az{1D} run-and-tumble \az{(run-reverse)} motion emerges naturally, even in the absence of a chemical field ($k=0$).
-In Fig.~\ref{Fig:4}A we present typical trajectories both in the absence and in the presence ($k=0.1c_0/R$) of a chemical field (see also Movie~S5).
+In this spirit the swimmer measures a field, \bh{$M(t)=(c(x_\mathrm{c}(t)) + \delta c)/c_0$, $\delta c$} being a normal distributed random number with zero mean and standard deviation $\xi$ which sets the strength of the noise.
+We apply this feature to an ensemble of 100 non-interacting microswimmers moving in a constant chemical gradient $c(x)=kx$ \az{but which have learned chemotaxis in the absence of noise in phase two.} Strikingly, a \az{1D} run-and-tumble \az{(run-and-reverse)} motion emerges naturally, even in the absence of a chemical field ($k=0$).
+In Fig.~\ref{Fig:4}A we present typical trajectories both in the absence and in the presence ($k=0.1c_0/R$) of a chemical field (see also \bh{Movie~S8}).
 These trajectories consist of segments of rightward motion (over run times $\Delta t_{\rm R}$), alternating with segments of leftward motion ($\Delta t_{\rm L}$).
 The stochastic nature of the underlying process leads to approximately exponentially distributed run times, $\sim e^{-\Delta t_R/\tau_R}$ and $\sim e^{-\Delta t_L/\tau_L}$, following thus a similar behaviour as the one measured for microorganisms \cite{Berg1972,Polin2009,Theves2013}.
-As expected, in the absence of a field $\tau_R\approx \tau_L$, (Fig.~\ref{Fig:4}B).
-In the presence of a field the swimmer exhibits a tendency for longer run times moving the gradient upwards ($\tau_R>\tau_L$) (Fig.~\ref{Fig:4}C) resulting in a mean net chemotactic drift velocity $v_{\rm c}>0$ (see SI Appendix.
-This shows that the microswimmer is able to perform chemotaxis for much smaller gradients ($k=0.1c_0/R$ in Fig.~\ref{Fig:4}) than it experienced during training (in our case $k=1c_0/R$).
-In general, the chemotactic performance depends on $k$ and is strongly influenced by the noise level $\xi$ (see SI Appendix).
+As expected, in the absence of a field $\tau_R\approx \tau_L$ (Fig.~\ref{Fig:4}B).
+In the presence of a field the swimmer exhibits a tendency for longer run times moving the gradient upwards ($\tau_R>\tau_L$) (Fig.~\ref{Fig:4}C).

+\az{In general, the chemotactic performance, quantified by the mean net chemotactic drift velocity $v_{\rm c}$ (i.e.\ mean swimmer velocity), depends on the gradient steepness $k$ and is strongly influenced by the noise level $\xi$ as shown in Fig.~\ref{Fig:4}D: As expected, for very small noise the motion is almost ballistic, $v_{\rm c} \rightarrow \bar{v}_{MC}$, while biased run-and-reverse motion ($0<v_{\rm c} <\bar{v}_{MC}$) emerges for larger noise.
+Interestingly, for different values of $k$, this can be quantified by the noise-to-signal ratio \bh{$\xi/(kR)$} leading to a universal chemotactic behavior for a large range of $k$ values (see also SI Appendix Fig.~S21).
+Note that there exists a noise-to-signal regime where the chemotactic velocity becomes negative due to the small bias of the microswimmer obtained during training (see SI Appendix).}